 The first thing that comes to mind when most people think of Japan is its amazing temples and shrines.

 These structures date back centuries and offer a glimpse into Japan’s rich history.
-Some of the most famous temples include Kyoto’s Kiyomizu-dera and Tokyo’s Senso-ji Temple.
+Some of the most famous temples include Kyoto’s Kiyomizu-dera which you can explore on a guided walking tour and Tokyo’s Senso-ji Temple.

 The country is home to some of the best sushi restaurants in the world, and you can find everything from cheap eats to high-end establishments.
 There are also plenty of other types of food to try in Japan, so be sure to sample as much as you can.